Toggle Location Modal

 When to call an eye doctor?

 Recognising when to seek medical attention for TED is crucial for preventing serious complications.
-Patients with thyroid eye signs should contact their eye doctor if the symptoms persist.
+Patients with thyroid eye signs should contact their ophthalmologist if the symptoms persist.

 Diet for Thyroid Eye Disease